Arm-China/Compass_NPU_Driver/README.md

 the reference related to how to config dts to enable AIPU on embedded boards.
 ### samples
 the samples related to how to call UMD APIs to implement inference APPs.
-### out-of-box
-the simplest demo running on simulator.
 ### unit_test
 the unit test cases for UMD and KMD.